Weight loss programs can be useful systems to help people stick to a healthy diet routine.

 Having a system you can follow that gives you guidelines for diet, exercise, or both is incredibly helpful when it comes to shedding excess body fat, and the right weight loss program will help improve your fitness and overall health as well.

 With weight loss being such a hot topic, there’s an almost unlimited number of weight loss programs to choose from, but only some of them are worth your time.
-Here are the ten best weight loss programs you can join.

 1. Jenny Craig

 Among commercial weight loss plans reviewed by independent scientists, Jenny Craig is the top performer.
 Compared to a standard nutrition counseling program (the “control group” for weight loss studies), people who do Jenny Craig lose 4.9% more weight.

 Part of the reason for this advantage is probably the personal consultant you talk to weekly to make sure you’re staying on target to meet your goals.

 2. Mayo Clinic Diet

 The Mayo Clinic diet comes backed with the support of one of the top medical centers in the world.
 The diet program, based on the book of the same name, is centered around eating lots of fruit and vegetables, combined with whole grains.